mkeenan195/ImageDrift/README.md

 ```

 ## Results
-The results of all the runs, are stored in `yolov5s/runs`:
-The performance on the baseline (unstylized) images are shown below:
+The results of all the runs, are stored in `yolov5s/runs`.
+The performance on the baseline (unstylized) images are shown below.
+The first set of three bars show the mean average precision on March, April, and August of a model trained on January and February images.
+The decrease in performance as the model is evaluated on images captured later and later in the year indicates the presence of drift.
+Also, as we include more images that are closer in date to the test images, the performance of the model increases.
+This is shown by the increasing orange and green bars.
 <p align="center">
 <img src=".github/performance on the baseline.png" width=50% height=100%
 class="center">
 </p>

-The performance of the stylized images and the comparison with the baseline is shown below:
+The performance of the stylized images and the comparison with the baseline is shown below.
+The difference between the model trained on the stylized dataset and baseline dataset was zero when test on March images, positive on April images, and negative on August images.
+This indicates there is evidence our approach can be useful but warrants further investigation on other datasets.
 <p align="center">
 <img src=".github/Performance on the stylized images.png" width=50% height=100%
 class="center">